-Sponsored in part by TVA, ExploreTRV.org was created for residents and visitors, alike, whose aim is to discover this diverse, seven state region - Alabama, Georgia, Kentucky, Mississippi, North Carolina, Tennessee and Virginia.
+Sponsored in part by TVA, ExploreTRV.org was created for both residents and visitors, whose aim is to discover this diverse, seven state region - Alabama, Georgia, Kentucky, Mississippi, North Carolina, Tennessee and Virginia.

-The site opens with stunning photos from around the valley and the opportunity to begin creating your plans via Activities, Places to Go and Lodging.
+The site opens with stunning photos from around the valley and the opportunity to begin creating your plans via the site’s tabs: Activities, Places to Go and Lodging.

 The Activities section is brimming with hundreds of opportunities, many of which are near major roads and easy to access.
-Communities in the Tennessee River Valley are filled with water sports, hiking and biking galore; hip, outdoor music festivals; colorful, traditional events; and mouthwatering, local fare.
+Communities in the Tennessee River Valley are filled with fall fishing, hiking and biking galore; hip, outdoor music festivals; colorful, traditional events; and mouthwatering, local, fall fare.

-“I think folks are surprised to see everything from farmers markets to skydiving to stewardship opportunities on these pages,” says Rachel Terrell, TVA Natural Resources manager.
+“I think folks are surprised to see everything from nature preserves to skydiving to stewardship opportunities on these pages,” says Rachel Terrell, TVA Natural Resources manager.
 “There’s even a ferry that crosses the Tennessee River where the L&N Railroad used to cross.
-Grab your camera, because part of the bridge and the grain elevator still exist.
+Grab your camera, because part of the bridge and grain elevator still exist, and the colorful leaves on the banks make a gorgeous backdrop.
 That’s the kind of cool places you’ll find on this site.”

-Summer is the perfect time to work on your bucket list, and ExploreTRV’s Places to Go section can help.
-Waterfalls?
+Cooler weather creates the perfect time to work on your bucket list, and ExploreTRV’s Places to Go section can help.
+Autumn agritourism opportunities?
 Check.
-Caves?
+Trails surrounded by forests washed in reds and golds?
 Check.
-Iconic state parks?
+Iconic, affordable state parks?
 Check.
-Drive-In Theaters?
+Cemeteries for the historian or photographer?
 Check.
-Historic battlefields?
-Check.
-Local wineries and breweries?
+Local wineries and breweries featuring crisp fall flavors?
 Double check.
 With directions to each location, plus notes about the attraction, its owners, rates, pet policies and more, travelers not only discover places they’d like to visit, but find valuable information to help make informed decisions.